CONFLICT RESOLUTION STRATEGIES AND TOOLS

 KNIFE CRIME GANGS/GANG CULTURE PRISON LIFE DRUGS

-The rise of Gang culture, murders and knife crime requires more early intervention and education and to tackle these issues at the root.
-We educate those most at risk through conflict resolution and help them to protect themselves from being caught up in bullying/peer pressure/ crime/grooming/Money laundering – either as victim or perpetrator.
+The rise of Crime, Gang culture and knife crime requires more early intervention and education and to tackle these issues at the root.
+We educate those most at risk through conflict resolution and help them to protect themselves from being exploited or caught up in bullying/peer pressure/ crime/grooming/Money laundering – either as victim or perpetrator.

 Our engaging workshops help and support parents, young people and others de- glamourise this lifestyle.